Navdevl/prathipablog/exampleSite/content/post/anilaadum-mundril.md

-+++
+---
-author = "Prathipa"
+author: "Prathipa"
+title: "Book Review of Anilaadum Mundril: Embracing Family and the Family Beyond Blood'"
+date: "2024-06-06"
-title = "Book Review of Anilaadum Mundril: Embracing Family and the Family Beyond Blood'" date = "2024-06-06" description = "In 'Anilaadum Mundril,' each chapter about different relationships might bring tears to readers who can relate, but it's the final chapter that will move anyone to tears." categories = [
+description: "In 'Anilaadum Mundril,' each chapter about different relationships might bring tears to readers who can relate, but it's the final chapter that will move anyone to tears."
-    "Personal"
-]
-tags = [
-    'Personal Development', "Happiness", "Self-Improvement" ] image = "aniladum.jpeg"
-+++
+image: "aniladum.jpeg"
+categories:
+    - "Book"
+tags:
+    - "Book Review"
+    - 'Personal Development'
+    - "Happiness"
+    - "Self-Improvement"
+---

 Hi there!